computablelabs/compspec/INTRO.md

 ---
-title: The Computable Protocol
+title: The Computable Book
 type: docs
 ---

-# The Computable Protocol

-## Introduction
+# Introduction

 The Computable protocol creates decentralized data markets.
 The global Computable network is made up of